In this post we look at the reasons why you keep getting injured and explain how to stop the frustrating cycle for good.

 You’ve been diligently stretching, foam rolling and sticking spiky balls where the sun doesn’t shine, but here you are again, injured.

-So why do you keep breaking down?
+So why do you keep getting injured?

 Musculoskeletal (MSK) injuries are notoriously difficult to predict.
 The one thing the research seems to agree on however is that having suffered one, you dramatically increase your risk of suffering another one.